tal-zvon/python_linux_service/README.md

 You can now see if your service is running with: `sudo systemctl status my_service`, or see its logs with `sudo journalctl -u my_service`.

+### Alternative Service

+service.py is designed to run main() at regular intervals.
+In addition to that, if you would like the ability to signal your service that it's time to run without waiting for the next time it's scheduled to run main(), have a look at `alternative_service.py`.

+### Note

 At the moment, the `requirements.txt` is not necessary.
 The project doesn't use any packages outside of the Python standard library.
 Eventually, I plan to show some more advanced features that will use packages from PyPI.